-Before the VR counselor closes a case because an individual is not eligible or no longer eligible because the results of a trial work experience provide clear and convincing evidence that the individual cannot benefit from VR services because of the significance of their disability, the VR counselor gives the customer an opportunity to discuss the decision, provides written notice with the customer's appeal rights, explains the services available from the Client Assistance Program, and provides information and referral to other agencies or organizations, as described in WAC 388-891A-0545 What happens if DVR determines that I am not eligible or no longer eligible for VR services, does DVR help me find other programs and service providers to meet my needs?
+Before the VR counselor closes a case because an individual is not eligible or no longer eligible because the results of a trial work experience provide clear and convincing evidence that the individual cannot benefit from VR services because of the significance of their disability, the VR counselor gives the customer an opportunity to discuss the decision, provides written notice with the customer's appeal rights, explains the services available from the Client Assistance Program, and provides information and referral to other agencies or organizations, as described in WAC 388-891A-0545 What happens if DVR determines that I am not eligible or no longer eligible for VR services? and WAC 388-891A-0550 If I am not eligible or no longer eligible for VR services, does DVR help me find other programs and service providers to meet my needs?